suyashcjoshi/suyashjoshi.github.io/_posts/2021-01-10-raspberrypi-remote-setup.md

 ---
-title: "How to setup and Raspberry Pi with for remote development (without mouse/monitor/keyboard)"
+title: "How to setup and Raspberry Pi with for remote development (without physical mouse/monitor/keyboard peripherals)"
-published: false
+published: true
 ---

 ## Introduction: